Archaic Greek sculpture: Kouros and kore

 Stylistically the Archaic period begins with a phase called Dedalic or Orientalizing which, as this name suggests, betrays the influx of elements from the East.
 From there, Greek craftsmen learned to produce terracotta reliefs in series from molds, a practice that defined stereotyped formal solutions for the representation of the human figure that would become the basis for the organization of full-figure statuary as well.
 The scheme of these works was strictly standardized, homogenizing the entire production of figurative sculpture and eliminating all traces of creative freedom and naturalism found in the statues of the times of the Egyptian cultures.
 The bodies assume a hieratic posture, in a frontal position, arms hanging down at their sides or one folded at the chest, one leg in advance suggesting movement, with long curly hair and facial expression fixed in a smile outline.
 Following the example of the geometric bronzes, the men are naked, and the women are dressed in elaborate costumes.
 This typology, known as kouros in the male case, and kore in the female, was the most important during the Archaic period.
 It seems to have derived from Cycladic statues, and would be definitely consolidated from c.
 650 BC, acquiring a monumental dimension possibly inspired by the example of Egyptian statuary, known by the Greeks who established some colonies there and by travelers.

 The Egyptian influence is sometimes disputed or minimized, but the apparent similarity is obvious, and modern studies have found consistent identity between the proportions of most of the kouroi with the Second Canon of the 26th Egyptian dynasty, a canon that with minor variations was practically the same as the one that had been in use since the time of the great pyramids millennia ago.
 This formal identity confirms a reference that had been made by Diodorus, even though the foreign model was adapted on several points, mainly regarding costume and structural support bases.

 The kouroi and korai are found in bronze, terracotta and ivory, but by far the most usual is stone.
 Their dimensions vary from small statues to giants such as the kouroi of Delos and Samos, and the unfinished colossi of Naxos, the largest of which reach nearly 10 m.
 Their usual size, however, is the human size or a little smaller.
 They served various functions, such as cult statues, ex-votos, monuments celebrating athletes, and funeral markers.
-The chronology of the works is uncertain and dates are generally approximate, because the evolution of form is fairly homogeneous throughout Greece, without the emergence of significantly differentiated regional schools, and all innovations are quickly adopted by all producing centers.
+The chronology of the works is uncertain and dates are generally approximate, because the evolution of form was fairly homogeneous throughout Greece, without the emergence of significantly differentiated regional schools, and all innovations was quickly adopted by all centers of production.